Skip to main content

-And your city is still lost.
+And yet the city is still lost.

-The Result?
+The Result

-We're losing.
+The American Church is losing.
 Not because the gospel lacks power or God has abandoned our cities.
 We're losing because we're fighting alone when we should be fighting together.

 There has to be a better way.

 What if the churches in your city stopped competing and started collaborating?
-What if pastors and church leaders laid down individual ambitions and picked up shared vision for the harvest?
+What if pastors and church leaders laid down individual ambitions and picked up shared vision for the Harvest?
 What if believers recognized they're not members of separate organizations but parts of one body serving one mission?

-What Coalition Actually Is
+What An Alliance Actually Is

-A coalition isn't an association where pastors meet monthly for fellowship.
+An alliance isn't an association where pastors meet monthly for fellowship.
 It's not a collaborative program where churches occasionally partner.
 It's not a merger where congregations abandon their identities.

-A coalition is a strategic partnership of churches that:
+An alliance is a strategic partnership of churches that:

-- Share common vision: Reaching every household in your city with the gospel
+1. Share common visionReaching every household in your city with the gospel.

-- Pool resources: Combining capacity to accomplish what no single church could achieve
+2. Pool resourcesCombining capacity to accomplish what no single church could achieve.

-- Divide territory: Each church taking primary responsibility for specific geographic areas
+3. Divide territoryEach church taking primary responsibility for specific geographic areas.

-- Exercise unified spiritual authority: Praying together, warring together, declaring God's authority as one body
+4. Exercise unified spiritual authorityPraying together, warring together, declaring God's authority as one body.

-- Execute coordinated campaigns: Planning major events and systematic outreach that saturates the city
+5. Execute coordinated campaignsPlanning major events and systematic outreach that saturates the city.

 What Becomes Possible